czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 consumers and stockholders are better off, not worse off, whether the person hired is a corporate CEO or a production line employee.

-Replace commercial airline pilot with a crop duster pilot at lower pay, would that make the stockholders and passengers better off??
+Analogy: Replace commercial airline pilot with a crop duster pilot at lower pay, would that make the stockholders and passengers better off??

----------RACIAL FACTS AND FALLACIES------------
+## RACIAL FACTS AND FALLACIES

 Rising rates of intermarriage have reduced the biological significance of racial differences, even as its political significance has increased.